paf-triarii/kubernetes-deployment-validation-and-mutating--webhook/README.md

 <!-- ROADMAP -->
 ## 📍 Roadmap

-- [x] Create validation/mutating server with FaskAPI.
+- [x] Create validation/mutating server with FastAPI.
 - [x] Prepare docker and kubernetes deployment (two flavors).

 See the [open issues](https://github.com/paf-triarii/kubernetes-deployment-validation-and-mutating--webhook/issues) for a full list of proposed features (and known issues).